jenu-21/machine-learning-project/README.md

-# machine-learning-project
+# Machine Learning Projects

-- A combination of 2 projects that tests for classification and regression respectively
+ A combination of 2 projects that test for classification and regression respectively